 McGuffins might be either active and inactive.
-Inactive McGuffins aren’t usually dynamic, they are just the cause of the quest - they are often static, like a place or concept - and to find them finishes the journey.
-Although the toy sled Rosebud was an object that could move, it would still be considered inactive, because the true quest was finding the concept or purpose of the word – not the object.
-In the animated movie Up – the goal, or quest, was to reach a South American location and the old man will find his happily ever after that he lost when his wife died.
+Inactive McGuffins aren’t usually dynamic.
+They are just the cause of the quest.
+They are often static, like a place or concept and to find them finishes the journey.
+Although the toy sled Rosebud was an object that could move, it would still be considered inactive.
+This is because the true quest was finding the concept or purpose of the word – not the object.
+In the animated movie Up – the goal, or quest, was to reach a South American location.
+The old man will find his happily ever after that he lost when his wife died.

 The Ark of the Covenant is an inactive McGuffin that becomes active in the end in of Raiders of the Lost Ark.
-It’s inactive throughout the plot – the goal is to see which archaeological team finds it first, but it then takes on a life of it's own, destroying all the evil people bent on revealing its secrets instead of allowing it to remain in it’s final resting place.
+It’s inactive throughout the plot – the goal is to see which archaeological team finds it first, but it then takes on a life of its own, destroying all the evil people bent on revealing its secrets instead of allowing it to remain in it’s final resting place.
 (And it makes a short cameo appearance in Kingdom of the Crystal Skull.)

 Other examples of inactive that become active: in another Indiana Jones movie, The Last Crusade, Indy is on a search for the Holy Grail: the Grail is inactive throughout the movie – the goal, again, is to find it before the bad guys, but eventually it becomes necessary to save Indy’s dad’s life, so it then becomes active.
 Without it, Henry Jones Sr. would have died.
 (There have been dozens of movies plotted around a quest for the Holy Grail – it might be considered the “McGuffin-ist” of this type of McGuffins!)